A logarithmic improvement in the two-point Weyl law for manifolds without conjugate points: Introduction

 as $\lambda\to\infty$ for some $\ve > 0$ sufficiently small.
-Here $d_g$ is the Riemmanian distance function, $\exp_x^{-1}:M \to T_x^*M$ is the inverse of the exponential map based at $x$, and $g_x$ denotes the metric at $x$.
+Here $d_g$ is the Riemannian distance function, $\exp_x^{-1}$ is the inverse of the exponential map defined on a sufficiently small neighborhood of $x$, and $g_x$ denotes the metric at $x$.
 We remark that for the purposes of this formula, we regard $\exp_x^{-1}(y)$ and $\xi$ as elements of $T_x^*M$, rather than $T_xM$ to be consistent with standard conventions in the literature.
-Throughout this article we will always interpret norms and inner products with the subscript $g$ as operations using the co-metric, unless otherwise stated.
+Throughout this article we will always interpret norms and inner products with the subscript $g$ as operations using the co-metric on $T^*M$, unless otherwise stated.

-A more general version of the above asymptotic was proved for the spectral functions of arbitrary positive elliptic pseudodifferential operators by H\"ormander in \cite{Hormander1968}, generalizing earlier results of Avakumovic \cite{Avakumovic1956} and Levitan \cite{Levitan1953,Levitan1955} for the case of the Laplacian.
-We also remark that the original result was not stated to include derivatives of the remainder function, but as mentioned in \cite{Canzani2018}, \eqref{weyl_remainder} follows from the wave kernel method (e.g. \cite[\S4]{SoggeBook2017}, \cite{Xu2004}).
-Complementary to this result, an estimate on $E_\lambda$ when $x$ and $y$ are ``far apart" was obtained by Safarov in \cite{Safarov1988}, where it was shown that if $K$ is any compact set in $M\times M$ which does not intersect the diagonal and such that if $x,y\in K$, then $x$ and $y$ are not mutually focal and at least one of $x$ or $y$ is not a focal point, then
+A more general version of the above asymptotic was proved for the spectral functions of arbitrary positive elliptic pseudodifferential operators by H\"ormander in \cite{Hormander1968}, generalizing earlier results of Avakumovic \cite{Avakumovic1956} and Levitan \cite{Levitan1953,Levitan1955} for the on-diagonal behavior in the case of the Laplacian.
+We also remark that the original result was not stated to include derivatives of the remainder function, but as mentioned in \cite{Canzani2018}, \eqref{weyl_remainder} follows directly from the wave kernel method (e.g. \cite[\S4]{SoggeBook2017}, \cite{Xu2004}).
+Complementary to the near-diagonal result of H\"ormander, an estimate on $E_\lambda$ when $x$ and $y$ are ``far apart" was obtained by Safarov \cite{Safarov1988}, who showed that if $K$ is any compact set in $M\times M$ which does not intersect the diagonal with the property that if $x,y\in K$, then $x$ and $y$ are not mutually focal and at least one of $x$ or $y$ is not a focal point, then